Profilers

 ❔ Exercises

 In these investigate the profiler that is build into PyTorch already.
-Note that these exercises requires that you have PyTorch v1.8.1 installed (or higher).
+Note that these exercises require that you have PyTorch v1.8.1 installed (or higher).
 You can always check which version you currently have installed by writing (in a python interpreter):

 result nicely (like snakeviz